fsprojects/TestDynamo/README.md

 The `Api.Database`, `Api.GlobalDatabase` and `AmazonDynamoDBClient` have `AwaitAllSubscribers` methods to pause test execution until all subscribers have executed.
 This method will throw any exceptions that were experienced within subscribers and were not propagated synchronously.
-For `AmazonDynamoDBClient`, the `AwaitAllSubscribers` method is an extension method.
+For `AmazonDynamoDBClient`, the `AwaitAllSubscribers` method is static and available on the `TestDynamoClient` class.

 ### DynamoDBContext